Identifying Mature and Old Forests in Western Washington - Book Review

 Robert Van Pelt

-In connection with the Definition and Inventory of Old Growth Forests on DNR-Managed State Lands project, we have produced a document titled Identifying Mature and Old Forests in Western Washington, by Robert Van Pelt.
-A companion guide for Eastern Washington forests is currently being developed.
+In connection with the Definition and Inventory of Old Growth Forests on DNR-Managed State Lands project, we have produced two guides to identifying old trees and forests in Washington: Identifying Mature and Old Forests in Western Washington and Identifying Old Trees and Forests in Eastern Washington, both written by Robert Van Pelt.

 The purpose of these guides is to help readers interpret the ecology, disturbance history, and age of a given stand or tree using environmental features, including the physical characteristics of the trees themselves.